CraicOverflow89/Krash/readme.md

 }
 ```

-When the functions contains just one expression, it can be shortened to the following;
+When the function contains just one expression, it can be shortened to the following;

 ```
 fun(name = "James") = echo("Hello $name")